healde/Excel-VBA/importation/readMeTwice.md

 ## Excel Basis

-### Providers for transferts between Excel files
+### 🌍 Providers for transferts between Excel files

-In the inital phaze, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now <ins>two providers</ins> which offer similar capabilities for fetching data through one <ins>excel file</ins> to an other : _MashUp.OleDB.1_ and _ACE_.
+In the inital phaze, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now <ins>two providers</ins> which offer similar capabilities for fetching data through one <ins>excel file</ins> to an other : _Microsoft.Mashup.OleDb.1_ and _Microsoft.ACE.OLEDB.12.0_.
 <br>

 A provider is in charge of managing a _query_ and **ensure the _connection_** to a source for importing the right data.
 Each provider get a **list of source type** which are possible to connect with.